-The cooker uses gas and oxygen to burn!
+The cooker uses oxygen!
 Provide good ventilation when the device is in use.
 Avoid suffocation.
 Do not use for heating!
-Do not let a fender block the exhaust outlet (on the hull side) as this can cause fire.
+Do not let a fender block the exhaust outlet (in the hull) as this can cause fire.

 5.9.2 DEFROSTER